 And apparently no employee who had this happen to them ever saw one of these "deposits" returned to them.

 Also, he says, that working in the kitchen was especially brutal during his time there.
-"Once you walk into that kitchen, you’re not going to stop until you get to leave for the night," he explained," he tells the paper.
+"Once you walk into that kitchen, you’re not going to stop until you get to leave for the night," he tells the paper.
 "It was complete madness."

 The suit alleges that the illegal wage practices and employee treatment was the same across the board at all five locations, including three Burma Superstars in SF and the East Bay, B Star in the Richmond, and the Mission's Burma Love.
 According to the filing, Tan classified many employees as salaried, rather than hourly wage workers, thereby skirting state laws governing overtime.
 In total, the restaurant is accused of over fourteen wage violations going back at least four years.